Dr. Michael White & His Mighty Clarinet

-What do you hear when Dr. Michael White plays his clarinet?
+What do you hear when he plays his clarinet?

 Can you hear the bayou?
 The river?
 The French Quarter?
 People sitting on their stoops waiting for someone to deliver the news?
 Penny parties?